linrongbin16/fzfx.nvim/README.md

 To enable/disable some features, please define below global variables before setup this plugin:

 - `vim.g.fzfx_disable_buffer_previewer`: Disable nvim buffer for previewing file contents, use fzf builtin preview window via `bat` with best performance.
+By default this feature is enabled.

    <details>
    <summary><i>Click here to see how to configure</i></summary>